-Many killings and disappearances have been blamed on the government of President Paul Kagame, who has been his country's de facto leader since the end of the 1994 genocide.
+Many killings and disappearances have been blamed on the government of President Paul Kagame, the country's de facto leader since the end of the 1994 genocide

 I am looking forward to fairly and justly being on the final list of presidential candidates this Friday July 6th 2017.— Diane Rwigara (@ShimaRwigara) 5 de julio de 2017